Cyrus Nowrasteh: Early life and education

-Nowrasteh was born on 19 September 1956, in Boulder, Colorado, and grew up in Madison, Wisconsin.
-He is of Iranian descent, and graduated from Madison West High School in 1974 and was a city boys high school tennis champion.
+Nowrasteh was born on 19 September 1956 to an Iranian family in Boulder, Colorado, and grew up in Madison, Wisconsin.
+He graduated from Madison West High School in 1974 and was a city boys high school tennis champion.
 Nowrasteh attended New Mexico State University on an athletic scholarship and later transferred to the University of Southern California to attend the School of Cinematic Arts, graduating in 1977.

 Career

 In 1986, Nowrasteh began his career by writing for the CBS television series The Equalizer.
-He went on to work on Falcon Crest as a producer and story editor, and wrote the pilot for the USA Network show La Femme Nikita (1996).
+He went on to work on Falcon Crest as a producer and story editor and wrote the pilot for the USA Network show La Femme Nikita (1996).
 He made his directorial debut with the Veiled Threat, a 1989 independent film based on the real-life murder of an Iranian journalist living in Orange County.
-The film was pulled from the AFI Film Festival after organizers received bomb threats, allegedly due to the film's criticism of anti-Khomeni themes.
+The film was pulled from the AFI Film Festival after organizers received bomb threats, allegedly due to the film's criticism of Khomeni.
 Nowrasteh subsequently accused the AFI of buckling to "censorship" and claimed their pulling the film "killed" its chances at distribution.

-He also worked on independent films such as the American/Brazilian production The Interview (1995), which played at Sundance and on the Showtime network; and Norma Jean, Jack and Me (1998), a film that was not theatrically released but played the festival circuit and aired on HDNet.
+He also worked on independent films such as the American/Brazilian production The Interview (1995), which played at Sundance and on the Showtime network; and Norma Jean, Jack and Me (1998).

 In 2001, Nowrasteh wrote and directed the highly rated, award-winning Showtime presentation The Day Reagan Was Shot, which starred Richard Dreyfuss as Alexander Haig and was executive produced by Oliver Stone.
 The following year he wrote 10,000 Black Men Named George, the story of the Pullman strike of the 1930s, for Showtime.

-For both of the above films, Nowrasteh received the Pen USA West Literary Award for Best Teleplay—the only writer in the history of the Pen awards to win two years in a row in the same category.
-The Day Reagan Was Shot also received the Eddie Award and the Golden Satellite Award for Best Motion Picture for Television, 2001, as well as a SAG nomination for Best Actor (Richard Dreyfuss).

 Nowrasteh wrote the "Manifest Destiny" episode of the highly regarded (16 Emmy nominations) Steven Spielberg and TNT miniseries presentation, Into the West.

-Nowrasteh wrote and produced the controversial ABC miniseries The Path to 9/11.
-He then went on to co-write (with his wife, Betsy Giffen Nowrasteh), and direct the film The Stoning of Soraya M., released in 2009 by Lionsgate Films.